louisnw01/lightweight-charts-python/docs/source/docs.md

 `time | open | high | low | close | volume`

-The `time` column can also be named `date`, and the `volume` column can be omitted if volume is not enabled.
+The `time` column can also be named `date` or be the index, and the `volume` column can be omitted if volume is not enabled.

+Column names are not case sensitive.

+If `render_drawings` is `True`, any drawings made using the `toolbox` will be redrawn with the new data.
+This is designed to be used when switching to a different timeframe of the same symbol.

 ```{important}
 the `time` column must have rows all of the same timezone and locale.
 This is particularly noticeable for data which crosses over daylight saving hours on data with intervals of less than 1 day.
 Errors are likely to be raised if they are not converted beforehand.